FortRun/resources/Fortran Handbook.md

 Stream, Binary, Direct access for database, Sequential otherwise - applies to `open` statements.
 If the `form=` specifier is omitted, the default is `formatted` for sequential access and `unformatted` for direct or stream access.

+**Note:** Direct-access file is not portable if not prgrammed properly using `inquire(iolength=recl)`.
+See [this](https://stackoverflow.com/questions/32686720/reading-writing-fortran-direct-access-unformatted-files-with-different-compilers) thread.

 Use `newunit` specifier in `open`.

 **Formatted I/O:** `read character-constant, ...` (e.g. `print '(f10.3)', ...`) ; `read label-to-format-specifier, ...` (e.g. `print 100, ...`)